We prepare students for the unknown

 Our six undergraduate programs train students in conceptual exploration, which includes the ability to research materials and examine ideas through the lenses of history and present-day society and culture.
-They learn to apply their discoveries in studios, where they get first-hand experience with traditional craft skills, such as woodworking and welding, as well as cutting-edge tools for digital weaving, rapid prototyping, 3D printing, and virtual reality.
-They merge their analytical and craftmaking skills during immersive study-abroad courses or sponsored studios, which help them establish networks and gain first-hand experience from diverse practitioners and professional designers.
+You’ll learn to apply your discoveries in studios, where you’ll gain hands-on experience in traditional craft skills, such as woodworking and welding, as well as cutting-edge tools for digital weaving, rapid prototyping, 3D printing, and virtual reality.
+Students merge analytical and craftmaking skills during immersive study-abroad courses or sponsored studios, which help you establish networks and gain real-world know-how from diverse practitioners and professional designers.

-CCA offers four minors: Computational Practices, Social Action and Public Forms, Visual Studies, or Writing and Literature.
+CCA offers four minors across the college: Ecological Practices, Computational Practices, History of Art and Visual Culture, and Writing and Literature.
 Beginning fall 2022, four new minors will be available to students majoring in Industrial Design, Furniture, and Illustration.
-Minors are a great way to incorporate a second interest, such as storytelling or designing for social impact, into your studio practice without adding more units for graduation.
+Minors are a great way to incorporate a second interest without adding more units for graduation.

 Hone in-demand skill sets to ignite change

-An open site for investigation, the MFA in Design program encourages students to explore hybrid design structures that help use materials in brand new ways and make exciting speculations about emerging technologies.
+An open platform for investigation and experimentation, the MFA in Design prompts students to explore hybrid design structures that employ materials in unconventional ways and propose exciting speculations about emerging ideas and technologies.

-The MDes in Interaction Design, which flourishes at the intersection of people, products, and environments, where you’ll be challenged to envision and explore the future of mobile experiences, social networks, connected products, and modes of interacting in the world that we haven’t yet imagined.
+The MDes in Interaction Design positions students at the intersection of people, products, and environments, where you’ll be challenged to envision and explore the future of mobile experiences, social networks, connected products, and modes of interacting in the world that we haven’t yet imagined.